bosagora/docs-bosagora-io/docs/wallet/web/03-how-to.md

 When a transaction is successfully created, it shows the details of the transaction.
-You must finally check the amount and address.
+To finalize, you must check the amount and address after making a transaction.

 **Send Transaction**

-When you click the button OK, the transaction is sent to the node.
+After clicking the button "OK", the transaction is sent to the node.
-If normally received by the node, you can check the pending transactions on the [Overview][3].
+If the transaction is successfully received by the node, you can check the pending transactions on the [Overview][3].
-Also, if the transaction has already been stored in the blockchain, you can check it in the [Transactions History][4].
+Also, if the transaction has already been stored in the blockchain, you can check it in your [Transactions History][4].

 <hr>

-## How to store data in blockchain?
+## How to Store Data in Blockchain?

 You can select the menu "Store Data" to store data in the blockchain.
-This screen consists of three areas: Payload, Fee, and Senders.
+This screen consists of three sections: Payload, Fee, and Senders.

 ![Store Data](./assets/store-data-01.png)